kanboard/kanboard/doc/windows-apache-installation.markdown

 extension=php_pdo_sqlite.dll
 ```

-Set the timezone:
+Set the time zone:

 ```ini
 date.timezone = America/Montreal
 ```

-The list of supported timezones can be found in the [PHP documentation](http://php.net/manual/en/timezones.america.php).
+The list of supported time zones can be found in the [PHP documentation](http://php.net/manual/en/timezones.america.php).

 Load the PHP module for Apache: